 - And then – options for surgery

-I went into the appointment having processed getting the total colectomy, which I knew would result in either an ostomy or ileostomy.
+I went into the appointment having processed getting the total colectomy, which I knew would result in either an ostomy or ileostomy and a colostomy bag.

 He confirmed what my GI doctor said, and because I’ve got only 40cm of colon left from my past subtotal colectomy, I’d be looking at an ileostomy.

 I was OK with that though – all of you who reached out prepared me.
 You helped me see a colostomy bag is not the end of the world.